-We will deliver the LIRNs against payment therefor in New York, New York on a date that is greater than three business days following the pricing date.
+We may deliver the LIRNs against payment therefor in New York, New York on a date that is greater than three business days following the pricing date.
 Under Rule 15c6-1 of the Securities Exchange Act of 1934, trades in the secondary market generally are required to settle in three business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade LIRNs more than three business days prior to the original issue date will be required to specify alternative settlement arrangements to prevent a failed settlement.
+Accordingly, if the initial settlement of the LIRNs occurs more than three business days prior to the original issue date will be required to specify alternative settlement arrangements to prevent a failed settlement.

-If you place an order to purchase these offered securities, you are consenting to each of MLPF&S and its broker-dealer affiliate First Republic acting as a principal in effecting the transaction for your account.
-MLPF&S is acting as an underwriter and/or selling agent for this offering and will receive underwriting compensation from BAC.
+If you place an order to purchase the LIRNs, you are consenting to each of MLPF&S and its broker-dealer affiliate First Republic acting as a principal in effecting the transaction for your account.